Why Your AI Gives Generic Advice (And How to Fix It)

 You don't have to wait for AI platforms to figure this out.
 The gap between generic and personalized AI advice comes down to the quality of context you provide.
 Here's what actually moves the needle:

 The era of generic AI is a temporary one.
-As personality-aware AI agents become the norm, the gap between people who give AI good context and those who don't will only widen.
+As personality-aware AI agents become the norm, the gap between people who give their AI good context and people who don't will widen into something that matters.

-The question isn't whether AI will get more personalized.
-It's whether you'll be ready with the self-knowledge to take advantage of it.
+The question isn't whether AI will get more personal.
+It's whether you'll bring self-knowledge to the conversation when it does.

 Keep reading